kinu/speculative-loading/README.md

 Kinuko Yasuda, Sep 2019, (c) Google

-(Note: This isn't a proposal that's stamped with the Google Seal of Approval, but more about the privacy analysis done by a handful of people)
+(Note: This isn't a proposal that's stamped with the Google Seal of Approval, but more about the privacy analysis done by a couple of people)

 **TL;DR:** Examine what threat model cross-origin speculative loading (e.g. `prefetch`, `prerender` and `portal`) could have and reconsider how it could work with the new privacy goals on the web.